quackness/snake-client/README.md

     * "a" to move left
     * "s" to move down
     * "d" to move right
-- game cheering messages will be displayed after pressing following keys:
+- game cheering canned messages will be displayed after pressing following keys:
     * "e"
     * "x"
     * "q"
+- terminate the game with CTR+C

 ## Credits